1997 American League Division Series: Game 4

 Game 4 proved memorable as two veteran starters, Dwight Gooden and Orel Hershiser, battled back and forth.
 The Yankees jumped out to a 2–0 lead in the first when Derek Jeter hit a one-out double and scored on an RBI double by Paul O'Neill, then after a groundout and hit-by-pitch, Cecil Fielder hit an RBI single.
 This was all they could muster off Hershiser, whose postseason legend continued to improve.
 A home run in the second by David Justice cut that 2–0 in half and gave the Indians cause for hope.
 However, Gooden and the Yankees bullpen kept the Indians scoreless until the bottom of the eighth.
 With two outs and Mariano Rivera on the mound, the Indians looked finished.
 Having posted 43 saves during the regular season, Rivera appeared to be the executioner.
 However, Sandy Alomar Jr. homered to tie the game and that homer gave birth to his postseason legacy in 1997.
 This would be Rivera's only blown save in the playoffs until 2001.
-In the ninth, Marquis Grissom singled to lead off the inning off of Ramiro Mendoza.
+In the ninth, Marquis Grissom singled to lead off the inning off Ramiro Mendoza.
 A bunt moved him to second and Omar Vizquel hit a single that rolled past Derek Jeter to the outfield grass.
 That allowed Grissom to score the game-winning run.